Keyboard shortcuts

 1. The ZK Proof: This is the raw cryptographic proof data (e.g., SP1 proof bytes) generated by the Coprocessor, attesting to the correct execution of your guest program's ZK circuit.

 2. The Circuit's Public Output: Your ZK circuit is designed to produce a public output (Vec<u8>).
 This output is critical because it represents the data that, once proven correct by the ZK proof, will be used to form the processorMessage for execution by the on-chain Valence Processor contract.
-It's important to remember that when the full "public inputs" are presented to the on-chain verifier, the first 32 bytes are a prefix that contains the Coprocessor Root hash.
-The remaining bytes are relevant for constructing on-chain messages.
+When the full "public inputs" are presented to the on-chain verifier, the first 32 bytes contain the Coprocessor Root (historical commitments).
+The remaining bytes are the circuit output your app defines.
+For how domain and historical openings bind values to this root, see Domain Proofs.

 An off-chain system, such as a script, bot, or backend service, is responsible for retrieving these pieces of data from the Coprocessor (typically after the guest program stores them in its virtual filesystem) and then initiating the on-chain transaction.